MSc Social Innovation and Entrepreneurship

 In your final project over the summer, you will pull together all you have learned to create an innovative product or service as an entrepreneurial or innovative new venture.

 There are no exams, only coursework, which typically includes both individual and group assessments and you will get the chance to work in interdisciplinary teams throughout the year.

-Visit our programme catalogue for full details of our MSc in Social Innovation and Entrepreneurship
+Visit our programme catalogue for full details of the structure and unit content of our MSc in Social Innovation and Entrepreneurship.

 See international equivalent qualifications on the International Office website.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.Go to admissions statement